nkshv/ELO/README.md

 # Intricacies
 All the data was obtained via web scraping from [UFC's website](http://ufcstats.com/statistics/events/).
 The starting value used in this project is 100 and the K-factor (factor of change) is equal to 32.
-Although convoluted to read and make changes, the single python source file makes it simple for use in such a simple project.
+Although convoluted to read and make changes, the single python source file simplifies the use in such a basic project.
 Upon execution, all functionalities become accessible.
-*ufc_ranking_elo.py* does all the data gathering, processing, web page creation and persistence of information as a csv file.
+*ufc_ranking_elo.py* does all the data gathering, processing, web page creation, local file organization and persistence of information as a csv file.